Point cloud coloring and laser scan registration

 In the following tutorial you will learn how to choose between the ICP and MULTI ICP algorithms available in Zephyr.
 Additional tutorials are availabale and linked in this page.

-This is a tutorial for Zephyr 3.x – the old tutorial for Zephyr 2.x can still be found here
+This is a tutorial for Zephyr 3.x and 4x – the old tutorial for Zephyr 2.x can still be found here

 Point cloud registration overview

 |A point cloud is defined as “unstructured” when it’s free to move in the workspace (basically, it’s not tied to any other workspace object such as cameras / photogrammetry generated elements, such as external point clouds that are brought into the workspace)